-Domestic Violence – What you need to know
+Domestic Violence (DVO) – What you need to know

 Many people mistakenly assume that Domestic Violence is the act of physical violence by men upon women.
 Many people are surprised to learn that the definition of Domestic Violence is very broad and can be as simple as swearing at a person or cutting off access to a bank account.